dshen1/jfisher-usgs.github.com/_posts/2012-05-30-jekyll-build-on-windows.md

 the file I downloaded was *DevKit-tdm-32-4.5.2-20111229-1559-sfx.exe*.
 Extract files into *C:/RubyDevKit*.

-Open a GitBash window and install the Jekyll ruby gem:
+Open a Git Bash window and install the Jekyll ruby gem:

     $ cd C:/RubyDevKit
     $ ruby dk.rb init
     $ ruby dk.rb install
     $ gem install jekyll

-Open a GitBash window and start a Jekyll Server:
+Open a Git Bash window and start a Jekyll Server:

     $ cd D:/Software/jfisher-usgs.github.com
     $ jekyll --server

 This will start a local server that will serve up your blog while you are working locally.
 See it in your browser at <http://localhost:4000>.
-As long as you leave this GitBash window open you'll have the server running at that port to test your code locally.
+As long as you leave this Git Bash window open you'll have the server running at that port to test your code locally.

 ## Providers